Billie Jean King: Career

 King's French Open win in 1972 made her only the fifth woman in tennis history to win the singles titles at all four Grand Slam events, a "career Grand Slam".
 She also won a career Grand Slam in mixed doubles.
 In women's doubles, only the Australian Open eluded her.

 King won a record 20 career titles at Wimbledon – six in singles, 10 in women's doubles, and four in mixed doubles.

 King played 51 Grand Slam singles events from 1959 through 1983, reaching at least the semi-finals in 27 and at least the quarterfinals in 40 of her attempts.
 King was the runner-up in six Grand Slam singles events.
 An indicator of her mental toughness in Grand Slam singles tournaments was her 11–2 career record in deuce third sets, i.e., third sets that were tied 5–5 before being resolved.

 King won 129 singles titles, 78 of which were WTA titles, and her career prize money totaled US$1,966,487.

 In Federation Cup finals, she was on the winning United States team seven times, in 1963, 1966, 1967, and 1976 through 1979.
 Her career win–loss record was 52–4.
 She won the last 30 matches she played, including 15 straight wins in both singles and doubles.
-In Wightman Cup competition, her career win–loss record was 22–4, winning her last nine matches.
-The United States won the cup ten of the 11 years that she participated.
+In Wightman Cup competition, her career win–loss record was 22–4, winning her last nine matches (six in singles and three in doubles).
+The United States won the cup in ten of the 11 years in which she participated.
 In singles, King was 6–1 against Ann Haydon-Jones, 4–0 against Virginia Wade, and 1–1 against Christine Truman Janes.